-One of the oldest cold cases in the USA has been solved … or, maybe not.
-What happened?
-On Dec 3, 1957, Maria Ridulph(7) vanished from a small-town street corner in Sycamore, IL,while playing in the snow.
-Ultimately arrested in July 2011 and sentenced in December 2012 for her murder is a man called Jack McCullough, formerly known as John Tessier.
+One of the oldest cold cases in the USA but has it been solved?
+On Dec 3, 1957, Maria Ridulph(7) vanished from a small-town street corner in Sycamore, IL, while playing in the snow.
+Arrested in July 2011 and sentenced in December 2012 for her murder was Jack McCullough, formerly known as John Tessier.

 From the AP: “With no arrests, no new leads and the death of Maria’s parents and investigators involved in the case, the story faded from memory as years passed.
 McCullough, who told detectives in 1957 that at the time of the girl’s abduction he’d taken a train to Chicago, became the focus of the investigation again last year when a high school girlfriend of McCullough’s discovered an unused train ticket to Chicago behind a framed photograph.

 McCullough, then known as John Tessier, lived near the girl [Maria] in Sycamore, 50 miles west of Chicago, and matched the description of the suspect given immediately after the disappearance by Ridulph’s then-8-year-old friend, Cathy Sigman, who last saw her at about 6 p.m. on Dec.
 3, 1957.
 Sigman said she left Maria with a young man and ran home to get some mittens; when she returned 15 minutes later, the two were gone.